SuperOffice/SuperOffice.WebApi-Samples/README.md

 Both `AuthorizationTicket` and `AuthorizationSystemUserTicket` credentials expire after 6 hours but only the `AuthorizationSystemUserTicket` implementation has automatic refresh support.

-To auto-refresh `AuthorizationSystemUserTicket` requires the following information:
+To auto-refresh `AuthorizationSystemUserTicket`ï¿½requires the following information:

 * Environment
 * ContextIdentifier